-SAS Activity LED (for the X10DRC-LN4+/T4+ only)
+SAS Activity LED (For X10DRH-C/CT)

-A SAS Activity LED is located at LEDS5 on the motherboard.
-When LEDS5 is blinking, SAS is active.
+The SAS Activity LED is located at LEDS5 on the motherboard.
+When LEDS5 is blinking, the SAS drive supported by the LSI 3108 controller is active.
+See the table on the right for more information.

-SAS Activity LED LED Settings
+SAS Activity LED Status

 Color/State Definition

 Green: Blinking SAS: Active